webark13/cakePHP_books_library/README.md

-check tableschema.txt for TABLE and DATABASE config.
+check schema.txt for TABLE and DATABASE config.